The U.S. Is Beating Back ISIS, So What Comes Next?

 Brett McGurk, the presidential envoy in the battle against ISIS, said the U.S. won't be walking away in Syria.

-"Where U.S. military and coalition forces are helping to liberate areas from ISIS, we do feel we have a responsibility to focus on the follow through with stabilization," he said.
+"Where U.S. military and coalition forces are helping to liberate areas from ISIS, we do feel we have a responsibility to focus on the follow-through with stabilization," he said.
 That would include "de-mining, rubble removal, water and electricity.
 The basics."

 McGurk spoke in New York last Friday following meetings at the United Nations.
 His remarks focused on humanitarian and development issues, not on the larger political questions.